juan-ignacio-perotti/juan-ignacio-perotti.github.io/index.markdown

 layout: home
 ---

+SITE UNDER CONSTRUCTION.
+In the mean time, you can visit my [old site][old-site].

 I graduated as a Licenciado en Física (roughly a MS in Physics) and completed my Doctoral [Thesis][] (in Spanish) at [FaMAF][FaMAF]-[UNC][UNC] under the supervision of [Dr. Sergio A. Cannas][Cannas].

 I made a three postdocs: the first [FaMAF][FaMAF]-[UNC][UNC], the second at (former) BECS, [Aalto University][Aalto], Espoo, Finland and the third at [IMT][IMT], Lucca, Italy.